Skip to main content

 Technical Analysis

-CVE-2025-49564 is a high-severity stack-based buffer overflow vulnerability (CWE-121) affecting Adobe Illustrator versions 28.7.8, 29.6.1, and earlier.
-This vulnerability arises from improper handling of data within the application, allowing an attacker to craft a malicious Illustrator file that, when opened by a user, triggers a buffer overflow on the stack.
-This overflow can overwrite critical memory regions, enabling arbitrary code execution within the context of the current user.
-Exploitation requires user interaction, specifically the victim opening a maliciously crafted file, which makes social engineering or phishing campaigns a likely attack vector.
-The CVSS 3.1 base score of 7.8 reflects the vulnerability's high impact on confidentiality, integrity, and availability, with low attack complexity and no privileges required.
-The scope is unchanged, meaning the vulnerability affects only the vulnerable component (Adobe Illustrator) without extending beyond it.
-No known exploits are currently reported in the wild, but the potential for exploitation remains significant given the widespread use of Illustrator in creative industries.
-The absence of published patches at the time of disclosure necessitates immediate attention to mitigate risk.
+CVE-2025-49564 is a stack-based buffer overflow vulnerability identified in Adobe Illustrator versions 28.7.8, 29.6.1, and earlier.
+This vulnerability arises from improper handling of input data when processing Illustrator files, allowing an attacker to craft a malicious file that, when opened by a user, triggers a buffer overflow on the stack.
+This overflow can overwrite critical memory regions, potentially enabling arbitrary code execution within the context of the current user.
+The vulnerability is classified under CWE-121, indicating a classic stack-based buffer overflow flaw.
+Exploitation requires user interaction, specifically the victim opening a maliciously crafted Illustrator file, which suggests that social engineering or phishing tactics could be used to deliver the payload.
+The CVSS v3.1 base score is 7.8, reflecting a high severity level.
+The vector string (AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H) indicates that the attack requires local access (AV:L), low attack complexity (AC:L), no privileges (PR:N), user interaction (UI:R), unchanged scope (S:U), and results in high impact on confidentiality, integrity, and availability.
+No known exploits are currently reported in the wild, and no patches are linked yet, indicating that organizations should prioritize monitoring and mitigation.
+Given Adobe Illustrator's widespread use in creative industries, design firms, marketing agencies, and media companies, this vulnerability poses a significant risk if exploited, potentially leading to system compromise, data theft, or disruption of services.

 Potential Impact